How to Fix a Squeaky Door in 5 Minutes

 - A hammer

-- A nail or screwdriver (something to tap with)
+- A pin punch, or a nail / screwdriver to tap with

 - A rag or paper towel

-- One of: petroleum jelly, lithium grease, silicone spray, 3-in-1 oil, or cooking oil (in a pinch)
+- One of: white lithium grease, petroleum jelly, silicone spray, 3-in-1 oil, or cooking oil (in a pinch)

 - A Phillips screwdriver

 Note that WD-40 is not on this list.
-Despite its reputation, WD-40 is a water displacer and degreaser — not a lubricant.
-It works briefly, then evaporates, taking your existing grease with it.
-Three months later your door squeaks worse than before.
-Use real lubricant.
+Despite the reputation, WD-40 is a water displacer and degreaser, not a lubricant.
+It works briefly, then evaporates and takes your existing grease with it.
+A few months later the door squeaks worse than before.
+Use real lubricant the first time.

 Step 1: Identify Which Hinge Is Squeaking

-Most squeaky doors have one specific hinge causing the noise — usually the top one (it bears the most weight).
+Most squeaky doors have one specific hinge causing the noise, usually the top one, because it bears the most weight.
 Open and close the door slowly while listening close to each hinge.
-Have someone watch you and tell you which one squeaks.
+Easier if someone helps and watches.

 Sometimes all three hinges squeak.
 The fix is the same; just do it three times.